 In many states, you can get either informational or "certified" copies of a death certificate.
 Informational copies are for personal records and are usually available to anyone who requests them.

-Certified copies bear an official stamp, and are necessary to carry out many tasks after a death -- from obtaining a permit for burial or cremation to transferring the deceased person's property to inheritors.
-In an increasing number of states, certified copies are available only to members of the deceased person's immediate family, the executor of the estate, or someone who can prove that they have a direct financial interest in the estate.
+Certified copies bear an official stamp.
+You'll need a certified copy of a death certificate to carry out many tasks after a death—from obtaining a permit for burial or cremation to transferring the deceased person's property to inheritors.
+In an increasing number of states, certified copies are available only to members of the deceased person's immediate family, the executor of the estate, and people who can prove that they have a direct financial interest in the estate.

 To order copies of a death certificate, contact the county or state vital records office in the place where the death occurred.
 They will tell you exactly what you need to do.